 Open a position with the proper size and use a stop-loss to avoid the temptation of averaging up (or down).

-Leverage and margin trading are amazing tools that help you invest more money than what you have in your trading account, allowing you greater market exposure.
+Leverage and margin trading are amazing tools that help you trade more money than you have in your trading account, allowing you greater market exposure.
 But this only benefits you if you have a consistently profitable strategy with positive expectation.

-For this reason, an excessive use of leverage can wipe out your trading capital in a flash.
+For this reason, excessive use of leverage can wipe out your trading capital quickly if not understood and properly managed.

 Many beginners start trading currencies with the goal of becoming rich very quickly, which often pushes them into making mistakes.